RIKEN-SysSoft/PiP/README.md

     $ ./myprog

 In this case, the pip-exec(1) command becomes the PiP root and your program runs as 8 PiP tasks.
-Your program can also run as a normal (non-PiP) program without using the pip-exec(1) command.
 Note that the 'myprog.c' may or may not call any PiP functions.
+Your program can also run as a normal program (not as a PiP task) without using the pip-exec(1) command.

 You may write your own PiP programs whcih includes the PiP root programming.
 In this case, your program can run without using the pip-exec(1) command.